-CRANKCASE OIL.- Add crankcase oil as necessary, or change the oil after 50 operating hours.
+CRANKCASE OIL. - Add crankcase oil as necessary, or change the oil after 50 operating hours.
 If the plant has been operating with diluted oil, change the oil after 25 hours operation.
+GENERAL LUBRICATION. - The ball joint on the governor linkage will function best and have extended life if it is lubricated only with powdered graphite.
+However, if graphite is not available, a light non-gummy lubricating oil should be applied.

-GENERAL LUBRICATION.- Put a drop of light lubricating oil on each of the governor to carburetor link ball joints, and fill the distributor oil cup.
+Fill the distributor oil cup.
 Put several drops of oil in the oil holes at each end of the battery charging generator, and in the oil hole at the forward end of the starting motor of the direct current, battery ignition plant.

-AIR CLEANER.- Clean the air cleaner filter element and cup thoroughly in gasoline or other suitable solvent.
+AIR CLEANER. - Clean the air cleaner filter element and cup thoroughly in gasoline or other suitable solvent.
 Allow to dry, or use compressed air to dry.
 Refill the cup to the indicated level with clean oil of the same SAE number as that used in the crankcase, except as noted under ABNORMAL OPERATING CONDITIONS.

-FAN BELT.- Check the fan belt tension.
+FAN BELT. - Check the fan belt tension.
 Adjust to permit about 3/4" play when pressure is applied midway between the fan and crankshaft pulleys.
 See ADJUSTMENTS section.
-Install a new belt if the old one is badly worn.
+Install an new belt if the old one is badly worn.

-BATTERIES.- See that battery connections are clean and tight.
+BATTERIES. - See that battery connections are clean and tight.
 Keep the electrolyte level at the proper level above the plates by adding only clean water which has been approved for use in batteries.
 In freezing weather, run the plant at least 20 minutes after adding water, to mix the water with the electrolyte.

-SPARK PLUGS.- Clean the spark plugs and check the electrodes gap.
-Keep the gap adjusted to 0.025".
+SPARK PLUGS. - Clean the sparkplugs and check the electrodes gap.
+Keep the gap adjusted to 0.025" for gasoline operation or at 0.018" gap for gaseous fuel operation.
 More frequent spark plug service may be necessary if leaded gasoline is used.

-WATER PUMP LUBRICATION.- Use a good grade of water pump grease in the water pump grease cup.
+WATER PUMP LUBRICATION. - The water pump on only those plants built prior to model "Spec J" require future lubrication.
+Use a good grade of water pump grease in the water pump grease cup.
 Turn the grease cup cap down 1 turn each 50 hours of operation.
 If grease appears in the coolant, the water pump is being overlubricated.
 To correct, turn the cap down less than 1 turn.

-DISTRIBUTOR.- Check the distributor contact points.
+DISTRIBUTOR. - Check the distributor contact points.
 If they are only slightly burned or pitted, remove and resurface them on a fine stone.
 Install new contact points if the old ones are badly burned.
 Keep the gap adjusted to 0.020".
 Excessive burning or pitting of the points indicates a faulty condenser, which should be replaced with a new one.